 '''

-1 void comp(double x, double y, int n) {
+void comp(double x, double y, int n) {

+1

+2

-2 double s = 0.0;
+double s = 0.0;

+3

-3 for (int i = 0; i < n; i++) {
+for (int i = 0; i < n; i++) {

-4 s = (s + x[i]x[i]) + y[i]y[i]y[i];
+4

+double m = x[i] - y[i];

+5

+s += m m:

+\mathbf{6}

-5 }
+}

+7

-6 x[0] = s;
+x[0] = s;

+8

-7 }
+7

 '''

-(a) Create a benchmarking infrastructure based on the timing function that produces the most consistent results in Exercise 2 and for all two-power sizes $n = 2^4, \ldots, 2^{23}$ create a performance plot for the function comp with n on the x-axis (choose logarithmic scale) and performance (in flops/cycle) on the y-axis.
+- (a) Create a benchmarking infrastructure based on the timing function that produces the most consistent results in Exercise 2 for you and for all two-power sizes $n = 2^6, \ldots, 2^{23}$ create a performance plot for the function comp with n on the x-axis (choose logarithmic scale) and performance (in flop-s/cycle) on the y-axis.
 Randomly initialize all arrays.
 For all n repeat your measurements 30 times reporting the median in your plot.
-Compile your code with flags -O3 -mfma1 -fno-tree-vectorize.
-If you are using clang, add also the -fno-slp-vectorize and -ffp-contract=fast flags.
+Compile your code with flags -O3 -mfma2 -fno-tree-vectorize.
+If you are using clang, add also the -fno-slp-vectorize and -ffp-contract=fast flags. - (b) Considering the latency and throughput information of floating-point operations in your machine, and the dependencies in comp, derive an upper bound on the performance (flops/cycles) of comp when using the specified flags in (a), i.e., when FMA instructions are enabled (-mfma) but vectorization is disabled (-fno-tree-vectorize). - (c) Perform optimizations that increase the ILP of function comp to improve its runtime.
+It is not allowed to use vector instructions.
+Add the performance to the previous plot (so one plot with two series in total for (a) and (c)).
+Compile your code with the same flags as before. - (d) Discuss performance variations of your plot and report the highest performance that you achieved.
+Also discuss the optimizations that you performed to increase the ILP. - (e) Enroll and submit the code of your optimized function in Code Expert.
+Carefully read and follow the instructions given in Code Expert to submit your code.

-$^{^{1}}$ For Apple M1/M2 processors, the flag -mfma may not be supported.
+$^{^{2}}$ For Apple M1/M2 processors, the flag -mfma may not be supported.
 If this is the case, use instead -mcpu=apple-m1 or -march=native.